-If reporting students wish that details of an incident be kept confidential, they should speak with counseling and psychological services staff, student health services staff, and/ or one of the University chaplains.
-Local resources such as the Help Restore Hope Hotline are also confidential and have no duty to report your information to University officials.
+If reporting students wish that details of an incident be kept confidential, they should speak with counseling and psychological services staff, student health services staff, and/ or one of the university chaplains.
+Local resources such as the Help Restore Hope Hotline are also confidential and have no duty to report your information to university officials.

-Counseling Center: 315-228-7385
+- Counseling Center: 315-228-7385 - Chaplain's Office: 315-228-7682

-Haven: 315-228-4286
+• Haven: 315-228-4286

-Health Services: 315-228-7750
+- Health Services: 315-228-7750

-· Help Restore Hope Hotline: 855-966-9723
+- Help Restore Hope Hotline: 855-966-9723

+- Health Services:

-Nonconfidential Reporting
+Mandated Reporting

-All Colgate employees who are not designated above as confidential are expected to share information they receive with the Title IX coordinator.
-Incidents of sexual misconduct will be taken seriously and will be investigated and resolved in a prompt and equitable manner under the Student Sex- or Gender-Based Discrimination and Harassment and Sexual Misconduct Resources and Response Procedures (colgate.edu/NDTIXProcedures).
+All Colgate employees who are not designated above as confidential are expected to share any information they receive with the Title IX coordinator.
+Incidents of sexual misconduct will be taken seriously, and will be investigated and resolved in a prompt and equitable manner under the Equity Grievance Policy and process (www.colgate.edu/ egpprocess).

 You may request confidentiality and/or that the Title IX coordinator provide you with remedies and resources without initiating a formal resolution process.
 The coordinator will weigh such requests against the institutional need to address and remedy discrimination under Title IX.
-In most cases, the University will be able to respect your wishes unless it believes there is a threat to the community, for example based on the use of weapons, violence, pattern, predation, or threatening conduct by the person being accused.
+In most cases, the university will be able to respect your wishes, unless it believes there is a threat to the community, for example based on the use of weapons, violence, pattern, predation, or threatening conduct by the person being accused.

-In cases where your request for confidentiality is granted, the University will offer you available resources, support, and remedies.
+In cases where your request for confidentiality is granted, the university will offer you available resources, support, and remedies.
 You are not obligated to pursue formal resolution in order to access the resources that are available.
-If the University decides that it is obligated to pursue a formal resolution based on the notice you have given, you are not obligated to participate in the resolution process.
-However, the ability of the University to enforce its policies or provide some remedies may be limited as a result of your decision not to participate.
-There is no formal time limitation on the bringing of a complaint, as long as the accused individual is a member of the campus community and therefore subject to University policies.
+If the university decides that it is obligated to pursue a formal resolution based on the notice you have given, you are not obligated to participate in the resolution process.
+However, the ability of the university to enforce its policies or provide some remedies may be limited as a result of your decision not to participate.
+There is no formal time limitation on the bringing of a complaint, as long as the accused individual is a member of the campus community and therefore subject to university policies.
 You may make a report, but take the time you need to decide whether you wish to file a formal complaint.